dcooney/react-npm-starter/README.md

 A starter project for rapidly publishing [npm](https://www.npmjs.com/) packages with React and Typescript.

-Publishing packages on npm can be time-consuming and confusing.
-This starter project is intended to help streamline individual package development by bundling the dependencies you need to start publishing packages into a single resource.
+This project is intended to help streamline individual package development by bundling the dependencies required to start publishing packages into a single resource.

 This project is bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and [Tailwind CSS](https://tailwindcss.com/) for rapid development.
 [Microbundle](https://github.com/developit/microbundle) is used for code bundling prior to distribution on npm.